Ensembl/ensembl/CONTRIBUTING.md

     - Do not repeat the same message in multiple commits
 * Excessive whitespace changes
     - Do not reformat someone else's code; it's just bad manners
+* The pull request modifies code without testing for regression
+    - Please provide simple unit tests to test the changes
+* The pull request fails unit testing
+    - Please ensure the test suite runs successfully and update the test data if necessary

 # License